 - A polyfoam outer shell provides reinforced edge support.

-- The base later is comprised of an inch of foundational foam.
+- The base later is comprised of an inch of foundational foam for the support coils to rest on.

 Casper Wave Construction